 Choosing where to live while you are studying at UBC can be a daunting prospect.
 But there are plenty of resources to help you find the right place.

-You can stroll to lectures and get home quickly – just two of the advantages to living on campus.
+You can stroll to lectures and get home quickly – just two of the advantages of living on campus.

 Graduate Student Colleges

-The MBA House is primarily for students in business programs, but sometimes has rooms available that they offer to graduate students.
+The MBA House is primarily for graduate students in business programs, but sometimes has rooms available that they offer to non-business school graduate students.